Lillie Langtry: Life in London

 The yacht Red Gauntlet, owned by Edward Langtry, Lillie's husband.

-On 9 March 1874, 20-year-old Lillie married 26-year-old Edward Langtry (1847–1897), a landowner from Ulster in the north of Ireland.
-'Ned' Langtry was the widower of Jane Frances Price, whose sister, Elizabeth Ann Price, was the wife of Lillie's brother William.
+On 9 March 1874, 20-year-old Lillie married 26-year-old Edward ‘Ned’ Langtry (1847–1897), a landowner from Ulster in the north of Ireland.
+Langtry was the widower of Jane Frances Price, whose sister, Elizabeth Ann Price, was the wife of Lillie's brother William.
 Lillie and Edward held their wedding reception at The Royal Yacht Hotel in St Helier, Jersey.
 Ned Langtry owned a large sailing yacht called Red Gauntlet, and Lillie insisted that he take her away from the Channel Islands.
 In 1876 they rented an apartment in Eaton Place, Belgravia, London.

 In 1877, Lillie's brother Clement married Alice, an illegitimate daughter of Viscount Ranelagh, their father's friend.
 After meeting her in London, Ranelagh invited her to a reception attended by several notable artists at the home of Sir John and Lady Sebright on 29 April 1877.
 Here she attracted notice for her beauty and wit.
 Langtry was in mourning for her youngest brother, who had been killed in a riding accident, so in contrast to the elaborate clothes of most women in attendance, she wore a simple black dress (which was to become her trademark) and no jewellery.
 Before the end of the evening, Frank Miles had completed several sketches of her that became very popular on postcards.
 Lady Sebrights' salon, where artistic and aristocratic audiences overlapped, was 'the ideal springboard' for Langtry.
 This company was 'always on the outlook for new diversion, new sensations and new faces'.

-A Jersey Lily by Sir John Everett Millais.
-Exhibited at the Royal Academy of Arts in London to large crowds, this 1878 portrait popularised her nickname, the "Jersey Lily".

 In an 1882-interview, Langtry told how "[m]y life in Jersey had been spent almost entirely in the open air, and as Mr Langtry was fond of yachting I became an expert yachtswoman and was very fond of all sorts of outdoor exercise, but I longed to see something more of the world."
 She would later remember Miles as one of her "most enthusiastic" friends, who first saw her at a theatre then asked around about the unknown "beauty".
 After learning Lillie's identity, Miles "begged [her] to sit for a portrait."
 The painting made then was purchased by Prince Leopold, and Lillie became famous and popular among the nobles of London and the royal family.